KathiraveluLab/AWANTA/README.md

 # Citing AWANTA

 If you use AWANTA in your research, please cite the below paper:
+* Caballero, E. S., Ramirez, J., Alisetti, S. V., Almario, S., and Kathiravelu, P. Network Measurements for Telehealth Optimizations.
+Understanding Internet Paths in Remote Regions.
+In Cluster Computing – The Journal of Networks Software Tools and Applications (CLUSTER).
+(IF: 2.7, Q1).
+June 2025.
+Springer. https://doi.org/10.1007/s10586-024-05069-z

-* Kathiravelu, Pradeeban, Ananth Reddy Bhimireddy, and Judy Wawira Gichoya.
-"Network Measurements and Optimizations for Telehealth in Internet's Remote Regions."
+* Kathiravelu, P., Bhimireddy, A., and Gichoya, J. W., "Network Measurements and Optimizations for Telehealth in Internet's Remote Regions."
 2023 Tenth International Conference on Software Defined Systems (SDS).
 IEEE, 2023.